wcorder1/propactive/README.md

 ## Working With Multiple Environments

 Working with multiple environments' means you will need a way to distinguish between different environment filenames and different environment values.
-Proactive provide you the option to define multiple environments per `ApplicationProperties` object and allows you to cascade multiple keys entries against a single value.
+Propactive provides you the option to define multiple environments per `ApplicationProperties` object and allows you to cascade multiple keys entries against a single value.

 Below is an example with 4 environments where `stage` and `test` share the same values, but `prod` and `dev` have